kannonfodder/OStimXmlConverter/README.md

 It will trawl the folders for valid scene files, convert them to json and dump them into the output folder

+### Additional manual steps
+The following properties cannot be done by the script as they'll need to be worked out manually by the animator:

+Navigations:
+- Priority
+- Icon
+- Border
+- New Descriptions (It ignores descriptions in old OSA ^...)
+- No Warnings

+Actor:
+- Type
+- IntendedSex

+### Changes
 V0.1:
 - Scene:
   - Name